-The History of Average SEER Ratings – Average SEER Rating by Year
+The History of Average SEER Rating by Year

-The SEER rating system was introduced in the 1970s to help consumers compare the efficiency of different air conditioning units.
-But it wasn’t until the 90s that SEER really took off.
+The SEER rating system was established in the 1970s, acting as a universal standard to compare the energy efficiency of different air conditioning units.
+However, it wasn’t until the 90s, when environmental awareness and energy costs rose significantly, that SEER became an essential consideration for consumers and manufacturers alike.

 Introduction of SEER Ratings